Literacy DuPage provides free, customized English tutoring to help adult learners reach their life skill goals.

 Volunteer

 Not able to tutor?
-Share your time, talents, or professional skills in other ways!
+Share your time, talents, or professional skills to strengthen our organization!

 Tutor

 Change a life—and your own—by becoming a tutor.
-No teaching or language experience needed!
+No teaching or foreign language experience needed!

 Donate

-This project is made possible by a grant awarded by the Illinois State Library (ISL), a division of the Office of Secretary of State, using state funds designated for literacy.
+This project was made possible by a grant awarded by the Illinois State Library, a division of the Office of Secretary of State, using funds designated for literacy.

 Support provided by DuPage Foundation.